wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Naming](https://theamiableapi.com/2011/09/21/api-design-best-practice-naming/), [Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/) and [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/).
+[Naming](https://theamiableapi.com/2011/09/21/api-design-best-practice-naming/), [Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/) and [Safety].
 Callers make a series of assumptions based on type names.
 For example, if you call a type a Set, callers will assume that it cannot contain duplicate elements.
 If you call it an Image, they will assume that its content can be represented using popular image formats like JPEG or PNG.
 Callers will look for a method which returns the amount of money in an Account.
 If reasonable assumptions about the purpose, use, and behavior of a type are incorrect, the name is inaccurate.
 Ask people who did not participate in the API design but are familiar with the intended application domain to review your type names for accuracy.

 ### 2.2.5. **Reserve** the shortest, most memorable name for the most frequently used type